om-ashish-soni/spi-predictor/readme.md

 * The dataset consists of 20 rows of input data, each with 3 features, and a corresponding SPI value.

-* The model architecture is based on ResNet18 model provided by torchvision.models.
-The model is trained using mean squared error loss and gradient descent optimization.
+* The model is trained using mean squared error loss and gradient descent optimization.

  ## Requirements
 The following libraries are required to run the code: